 The cold water resource availability status of potentiality suitable culture areas for development and scientific management for the cold water fisheries in North East India has abundant water resources and is home to several major rivers, including the Brahmaputra and Ganga river systems, which have numerous tributaries.
 These rivers are fed by snowmelt and glaciers, making them cold water resources.
 The Eastern Himalayas have numerous glaciers that store cold water.
 These glaciers feed rivers and streams, maintaining water flow during dry seasons (FAO, 2024).
 These cold water resources are essential for the region's ecosystem and support agriculture, industry, and domestic water needs.
 Cold water resources depends on evaluation of water resources for sustainable aquaculture typically sustaining fish between 10 °to 20°, enriched water quality and adequate water flow and application of remote sensing technology to assess water bodies sites for cultivation.
 DCFR, Bhimtal has developed GIS based decision support system based on the spatial database on physicochemical parameters.
 (Sarma etal, 2018).
-Among the exotic species Tor putitora, S. progastus and S. richardsonii are preferred because of their wide range of distribution in the Himalaya.
+Among the exotic species Tor putitora, S. progastus and S. richardsonii are preferred because of their wide range of distribution in the Himalayas.
 Rainbow trout can also be propagated artificially, which is important for its production as food fish with artificial feed withstand temperatures of up to 26.6°C for short periods.
 The snow trout or mountain barbel (Schizothorax richardsonii) is widely distributed in the Indian Himalayas, from Ladakh in the North West Himalayas undertake migration during winter months when the temperature reaches near freezing point.
 Thus trout farming has immense scope in the Himalayan and some peninsular regions where sufficient quantity of quality water is available (Akthar et al., 2017).
-The aquaculture facilities is based on the availability of water required in springs and glacier fed streams.
+The aquaculture facilities is based on the availability of water required in springs and glacier-fed streams.
 The abundant availability of water resources in Nepal has huge potential for fish farming.
 The yield and water resources availability for fish production and opportunities resulted shown steady growth in the fish production in the last 15 years.
-The fish yield increased by more than 2000 kilograms per hectare and the majority of the fish productions coming from Eastern Terai region, with some hilly districts developing themselves as a good hub for rainbow trout addressing the problems faced by the farmers and to bring self-sufficiency in fish production (Karki, 2016).
+The fish yield increased by more than 2000 kilograms per hectare and the majority of the fish production coming from Eastern Terai region, with some hilly districts developing themselves as a good hub for rainbow trout addressing the problems faced by the farmers and to bring self-sufficiency in fish production (Karki, 2016).
 Some specific cold water resources in North East India include Arunachal Pradesh, Meghalaya, Nagaland, Assam have abundant surface water resources, including rivers and wetlands abundant with large number of cold water species are highlighted in Fig.1.

 Fig 1.
 Fish species of North East India.